-Jennifer Reed, PhD, is a scientist in the Division of Prevention and Rehabilitation, Director of the Exercise Physiology and Cardiovascular Health Lab at the University of Ottawa Heart Institute, Assistant Professor in the Faculty of Medicine and Adjust Professor in the Faculty of Health Sciences at the University of Ottawa.
+Jennifer Reed, PhD, is a Scientist in the Division of Cardiac Prevention and Rehabilitation and Director of the Exercise Physiology and Cardiovascular Health Laboratory at the University of Ottawa Heart Institute.
+She is also an Assistant Professor in the School of Epidemiology and Public Health in the Faculty of Medicine, and Adjunct Professor in the School of Human Kinetics in the Faculty of Health Sciences at the University of Ottawa.

 In 2013, she joined the Division of Prevention and Rehabilitation at the University of Ottawa Heart Institute as a Postdoctoral Research Fellow.
 In her current position as a Scientist, her overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation as well as women’s health.

-Dr. Reed holds a New Investigator Award from the Canadian Institutes of Health Research (CIHR), Emerging Research Leaders Initiative award from the Heart and Stroke Foundation of Canada (HSFC) and Early Research award from the Ministry of Research, Innovation and Science.
-In 2018, Dr. Reed was honoured with the Investigator of the Year award from the University of Ottawa Heart Institute.
+Dr. Reed holds a New Investigator award from the Canadian Institutes of Health Research (CIHR), Emerging Research Leaders Initiative award from the Heart and Stroke Foundation of Canada (HSFC) and Early Research award from the Ministry of Research, Innovation and Science.
+Dr. Reed was most recently awarded 2018 UOHI Investigator of the Year.
 In 2013, Dr. Reed was awarded the Jan & Ian Craig Cardiac Prevention and Rehabilitation Endowed Fellowship from the University of Ottawa Heart Institute.
-She was also awarded the Harold F. Martin Graduate Assistant Outstanding Teaching Award (2011) and Research Fellowships (2008-2011) from the Pennsylvania State University.
+She was also awarded the Harold F. Martin Graduate Assistant Outstanding Teaching Award (2011) and Research Fellowships (2008-2011) from Pennsylvania State University.

 Dr. Reed’s overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation as well as women’s health.
 She has particular interests in the role of exercise in the management and treatment of arrhythmias; developing novel exercise training strategies for women with cardiovascular disease; and workplace interventions to improve cardiovascular health.